jefferyharrell/Captioner-infra/SPEC.md

 ## 1. Purpose
 - Captioner is a web application for viewing and captioning photos.
-- The backend MUST store images ("blobs") and associated metadata ("captions").
+- The backend MUST store images ("blobs") and associated metadata fields (currently "description").
-- The storage mechanism for captions is backend-dependent (see Section 3) and MUST be implemented according to the backend in use.
+- The storage mechanism for descriptions is backend-dependent (see Section 3).

 ## 2. MVP Scope
 - Only the Dropbox backend is REQUIRED for MVP.